Table of Contents

 A recognisable flower of the hedgerows, the flowers of Red Campion (Silene dioica) were said to resemble buttons.

-The Latin name Silene comes from the merry, drunken Greek god Silenus, although in folklore the plant was considered anything but merry.
+The Latin name Silene comes from the drunken Greek god Silenus, although the plant was considered anything but merry in folklore.

-Red Campion had a dubious reputation in some parts of Britain where it was believed that picking the flower would bring bad luck.
+Red Campion had a dubious reputation in some parts of Britain, where people believed picking the flower would bring bad luck.

-In Wales, the plant was known as snakebite and picking it was thought to lead to snake bites, or caused snakes to come into the house.
+In Wales, the plant was known as snakebite and picking it was thought to lead to getting bitten by snakes or causing snakes to come into the house.

 Silene dioica